paxswill/evesrp/doc/users.rst

 ******************

-If you have the review permission in a division and are logged in, you can click on the "Review" link at the top of the window.
+If you have the review permission in a division and are logged in, you can click on the "Review" link at the top of the screen.
 There, you will see a list of requests that are not in a final (paid or rejected) state, and are thus able to be reviewed.
 Unevaluated requests have a yellow highlight, incomplete and rejected have a red highlight, approved (pending payout) have blue, and paid